Seniors

 Depending on the role, you can get the physical activity your body needs through volunteering.

-“A lot of our volunteers get a lot of exercise,” says Riegel.
-“They’re walking throughout the facilities.
-Some folks might be delivering mail, [or] they may be taking patients to destinations.”
+โA lot of our volunteers get a lot of exercise, and many request active positions,โ says Oldfield. โTheyโre walking throughout the facilities.
+Some folks might be delivering mail, or they may be escorting patients and visitors to destinations.โ

 You still have a purpose

-Riegel says volunteering can give you the space to use your skills from a lifetime to contribute in a meaningful way.
+Oldfield says volunteering can give you the space to use the skills you’ve built over a lifetime to contribute in a meaningful way.ย

 Get involved